Skip to Content

 • HIGH GLOSS

 The higher the gloss level of a paint color, the more light it will reflect and the brighter the color will appear.
-While a paint color with less of a sheen, such as a matte finish, will not be reflective also giving the paint color a truer appearance.
+A paint color with less of a sheen, such as a matte finish, will not be reflective, giving the paint color a truer appearance.

-This tip is more of a non-negotiable rather than a tip.
-You MUST MUST MUST sample the paint color in your home.
-No ifs, ands, or buts about it.
+This tip is more of a non-negotiable than a tip.
+You must sample the paint color in your home.
+There are no ifs, ands, or buts about it.
 I will say this until I’m blue in the face.
 You will never know what the best paint color for your home is unless you test that paint color in your home.

 I’m not being dramatic, but this is a crucial part of the process.

-It’s one thing to get your samples but the real crucial step here is to use them the right way.
+It’s one thing to get your samples, but the crucial step is to use them correctly.

 The lighting in a room will change throughout the day.
-And remember that lighting is a big factor in how a paint color looks.
-So this means once your paint swatch is up on the wall, you should monitor it throughout the day to see how the paint color looks in different lighting.
+Remember that lighting is a big factor in how a paint color looks.
+So once your paint swatch is up on the wall, you should monitor it throughout the day to see how the paint color looks in different lighting.

 You also want to move the paint swatch around the room (this is why I love Samplize).
-You have to move it to see how the paint color will look in the dark corner or how it will look next to your flooring.
-Again you have to monitor it throughout the day to see how the light changes it.
+You have to move it to see how the paint color will look in the dark corner or next to your flooring.
+Again, you have to monitor it throughout the day to see how the light changes it.

 I know this sounds exhausting and over the top.
 But I promise you it is key to choosing the right paint color.